labex-labs/open-source-labs/python/python-mastery/lab-ex2-2-various-data-analysis-problems/en/step3.md

 [{'name': 'AA', 'shares': 100, 'price': 32.2}]
 ```

-The `defaultdict(list)` creates a new empty list automatically for each new key.
-This means you can append to a key's value even if that key didn't exist before - removing the need to check if the key exists and create an empty list manually.
+When you create a `defaultdict(list)`, it automatically creates a new empty list for each new key.
+So, you can directly append to a key's value even if the key didn't exist before.
+This eliminates the need to check if the key exists and create an empty list manually.

-You can use other default factory functions like `int`, `float`, or even your own custom function:
+You can also use other default factory functions.
+For example, you can use `int`, `float`, or even your own custom function.

 ```python
 # Use defaultdict with int to count items